MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-adjustment-value-entry-posting-date.md

 1. The **Adjustment Value Entry** to be created (**Entry No. 391**) is assigned same **Posting Date** as the entry it adjusts.

-2. The **Adjust Cost – Item Entries** batch job determines if the initial Posting Date of the Adjustment Value Entry is within allowed posting date range based upon Stock Periods and/or General Ledger Setup.
+2. The **Adjust Cost – Item Entries** batch job determines if the initial Posting Date of the Adjustment Value Entry is within allowed posting date range based upon Inventory Periods and/or General Ledger Setup.

 Let’s review the above mentioned Sale by adding setup of allowed posting date ranges.

-#### <a name="inventory-periods"></a>Stock Periods
+#### <a name="inventory-periods"></a>Inventory Periods

 |Ending Date  |Name  |Closed  |
 |---------|---------|---------|